HangX-Ma/cs144-sp23/README.md

 - [x] Checkpoint 1: stitching substrings into a byte stream
 - [x] Checkpoint 2: the TCP receiver
 - [x] Checkpoint 3: the TCP sender
+- [x] Checkpoint 4: down the stack (the network interface)
+- [x] Checkpoint 5: building an IP router
+- [x] Checkpoint 6: putting it all together

 ## License